reserve-protocol/reserve-index-dtf/README.md

 ###### Lot Sizing

-Auction lots are sized by `Trade.sellLimit` and `Trade.buyLimit`.
+Auction lots are sized by `Auction.sellLimit` and `Auction.buyLimit`.
 Both correspond to invariants about the auction that should be maintained throughout the auction:

 - `sellLimit` is the minimum ratio of sell token to the Folio token
 - `buyLimit` is the maximum ratio of buy token to Folio token